-This pilot study will be done in two arms (enrolled concurrently) on a total of 60 evaluable participants across both arms (accrual ceiling will be set at 80).
+This pilot study will be done in two arms (enrolled concurrently) with the goal of 60 evaluable participants across both arms (accrual ceiling will be set at 80).

 Participants assigned to Arm 1 will have all assessments done in the clinic.
 A specially programmed iPhone, Apple Watch, an NIH iPad, and investigator conducted assessments will be used to collect data assessing participant fatigue, reaction time, and cognitive functioning.
 These data will be compared with data collected from questionnaires including: patient reported outcome (PRO)-CTCAE fatigue and mood grading, ECOG/KPS, Neuro-QOL Ability to Participate in Social Roles and Activities short form, the Delis-Kaplan Executive Functioning System, and The NIH Toolbox.

 Arm 2 of this study will be a subset of enrolled participants who have a personally owned iPhone.
 Participants in Arm 2 will complete the same battery of assessments in the clinic as those in Arm 1, with additional continuous measurement of their activity recorded by an Apple Watch at home, between clinic visits.
 Participants in Arm 2 will have the option of having the apps designed for this study installed on their personally owned iPhones so they can complete the app assessments at home.
 The Apple Watch will be given to these participants (or they may use a personally owned Apple Watch) who will be trained by study staff on using the device for continuous monitoring.
 Participants who agree to have the study apps installed on their personally owned iPhone will be trained by study staff on the use of the apps.